lighttransport/cpp-guidelines/README.md

 * x86
 * ARM
 * RISC-V
+* JIT system(e.g. clang/LLVM JIT)

 ### Compilers

 * gcc
 * clang
-* MinGW
-* MSC(Visual Studio 2015 or later)
+* MinGW, MSC(Visual Studio 2015 or later)

-## Comlier flags
+## Complier flags

-* clang : Use `-Weverything -Werror -Wno-padded` and suppress all warning as much as possible
+* clang : Use `-Weverything -Werror -Wno-padded` as a basis and suppress all warning as much as possible
 * MSC : Use `/W4`

 ### Memory management